Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-04-11-adrenal-stimulant-rife-3d-frequencies.md

 tweet-title: Adrenal Stimulant Rife 3D Frequencies
 tweet-description: One of the benefits of Rife 3D frequencies is that they can help stimulate the adrenal glands, which are responsible for producing hormones that regulate stress, energy, metabolism, and immunity.
 date: 2023-04-11
-keywords: frequency benefits, Brain Beats, Frequencies, Adrenal Stimulant, Brain wave entrainment, sound therapy
+keywords: frequency benefits, Brain Beats, Frequencies, Adrenal Stimulant, brainwave entrainment, sound therapy, rife frequency
 ---

 Rife 3D frequencies are a type of sound therapy that uses specific frequencies to stimulate the body's natural healing processes.
 Rife 3D frequencies are based on the work of Dr. Royal Raymond Rife, who discovered that certain frequencies could destroy harmful microorganisms and restore health.